Skip to main content

 Handling data in Kameleoon SDKs

 Accurate data is crucial for consistent targeting and experimentation within your application.
-Below, we will explain how various targeting conditions are managed by our client-side and server-side SDKs, particularly concerning whether a remote request (getRemoteVisitorData()) is required to fetch data from our servers and make it available locally where the SDK runs.
-Understanding these distinctions will help you implement our SDKs effectively and ensure your experiments yield precise results by providing relevant data points for targeting decisions.
+Accurate data is crucial for consistent targeting and experimentation within an application.
+The following table explains how various targeting conditions are managed by client-side and server-side SDKs, particularly concerning whether a remote request (getRemoteVisitorData()) is required to fetch data from the server and make it available locally where the SDK runs.
+Understanding these distinctions helps with effective SDK implementation and ensures precise results by providing relevant data points for targeting decisions.

 Key terminology